lucas-tulio/space-tabs-server/README.md

 # space-tabs-server
-Flask app that consumes the Astrobin.com API and serves its images to the Space Tabs extension
+Flask app that consumes Astrobin and NASA APOD API, then serves its images to the Space Tabs extension

 ### Setup